apache/logging-log4cxx/src/site/markdown/concepts.md

 ## Additivity {#appender-additivity}

-The logger used in each enabled logging request sends a logging event to the all the appenders attached to it.
+The logger used in each enabled logging request sends a logging event to all the appenders attached to it.
-The logger also forwards the event to loggers higher in the hierarchy, and therefore the event is also sent to the appenders attached to those loggers.
+The logger also forwards the event to loggers higher in the hierarchy, and therefore, the event is also sent to the appenders attached to those loggers.
 For example, if a console appender is added to the root logger, then all enabled logging requests will at least print on the console.
-If in addition a file appender is added to a logger, say *C*, then enabled logging requests for *C* and *C*'s children will print on a file *and* on the console.
+If, in addition, a file appender is added to a logger, say *C*, then enabled logging requests for *C* and *C*'s children will print on a file *and* on the console.